tuomasvalkamo/tuomasvalkamo-com/content/blog/CMS-course/week-6/index.md

 **Objective: Create the first version of your own Salt module.
 The mini project must have some sort of use case even if it's made up.
 Create a page (Github, Gitlab) for project that outlines the basic information about the project.
 The functionality of the module must be tested but it doesn't have to be finished.**

 I decided to make a module that installs a starter pack of useful programs.
-The module can be found [here](https://github.com/tuomasvalkamo/starter-module).
+View the module in [GitHub](https://github.com/tuomasvalkamo/starter-module).
+Read the [report](https://tuomasvalkamo.com/how-to-create-your-own-salt-module/).

 ---